szawrowski/caitlyn/README.md

 **Macro:**

-- `required` - Provides a more elegant alternative to std::enable_if_t
+- `required` - Provides a more elegant alternative to std::enable_if

 **Usage:**